Ahmet Şimşirgil: Biography

-Ahmet Şimşirgil is a Turkish academic.
-He was born in Boyabat, Sinop, Turkey in 1959 where he completed elementary, middle and high school.
-In 1978 he was accepted to Atatürk University, Literature Faculty History Department in Erzurum, Turkey where he graduated in 1982.
+He was born in Boyabat, Sinop, Turkey in 1959 and he grew up there.
+In 1978 he entered Atatürk University, Literature Faculty History Department in Erzurum, Turkey where he graduated in 1982.
 In 1983 he began work as a research assistant in the Yeniçağ Department of the same university completing his master‘s degree in 1985.
-In 1989 he transitioned to Istanbul Marmara University, Faculty of Science and Literature in the History Department.
+In 1989 he moved to Istanbul Marmara University, Faculty of Science and Literature in the History Department.

-With his 1990 book “Osmanlı Taşra Teşkilatı’nda Tokat (1455-1574)”, he was awarded a Doctorate and earned Associate Professor status in 1997 after writing his thesis “Uyvar’ın Osmanlılar Tarafından Fethi ve İdaresi”.
-Dr. Şimşirgil, who attained Professor status in 2003, has published many articles and books published about Ottoman history, politic life and governance.
-In addition to being a respected author and regular contributing writer for the daily newspaper Türkiye, Dr. Şimşirgil has published articles at the National and International level and appears on several television programs such as “Tarih ve Medeniyet”, “Başka Şeyleri”, "Tarih ve İnsan" on both Lalegül TV and TGRT Radio and "Tarih Sahnesi" on TRT1 TV.
+With his 1990 book “Osmanlı Taşra Teşkilatı’nda Tokat (1455-1574)”, he was awarded a Doctorate and earned Associate Professor status in 1997 after writing his thesis “Uyvar’ın Osmanlılar Tarafından Fethi ve İdaresi”. Şimşirgil, who became a professor in 2003, has published articles and books about Ottoman history, politic life and governance.
+He is a contributing writer for the daily newspaper Türkiye and appears on several television programs including “Tarih ve Medeniyet”, “Başka Şeyleri”, "Tarih ve İnsan" on both Lalegül TV and TGRT Radio and "Tarih Sahnesi" on TRT1 TV.

-Dr. Şimşirgil is currently a Professor of Ottoman History in the Faculty of Science and Literature at Marmara University in Istanbul.
+Şimşirgil is a Professor of Ottoman History in the Faculty of Science and Literature at Marmara University in Istanbul.
 He is married with three children.

 Critics

-Şimşirgil is under criticism in Germany, because he expressed homophobic and anti-israeli views.
+Şimşirgil is under criticism in Germany, because he expressed homophobic and anti-Israeli views.